OsvaldN/APS360_Project/README.md

 The four models will be trained on the cleaned data (Figure 1).
 Quantitative assessment will be conducted by comparing MSE on the training set.
 However, the DC-GAN does not perform reconstruction so it will be assessed based on the quality of the generated faces.
 Ease of manipulating embeddings to generate new images will also be considered.

 ### 3.0 Background & Related Work
+Our project goal is to make an easy to control and effective face generating VAE.
+A recent state of the art model for face generation is Nvidia’s StyleGan [3]; however, such a model requires computing power beyond the reach of an undergraduate student.
+The GAN structure can be mimicked however by adding a discriminator as a loss function for out VAE.
+Discriminator networks are used to increase the photo-realism of VAE output [4]; this is intuitive because a loss such as MSE will push a model to generate blurry outputs that have a low expected pixel-wise loss.
+Principal Component Analysis will be used to simplify the face generation process.
+It has already been used in a non-academic setting to create easy to modify generated faces [5]

 ### 4.0 Architecture